Stripe Elements with React: Seamless Checkout

 | Network Timeout During Tokenization | Implement exponential backoff retry logic on the frontend.
 Couple with idempotency keys on the backend to prevent duplicate subscription charges during transient outages. |

 | Ad Blockers Strip Stripe.js | Detect missing window.Stripe object.
-Load SDK via fallback CDN.
-Display a non-blocking banner prompting users to disable strict tracking protection temporarily. |
+Display a non-blocking banner prompting users to disable strict tracking protection.
+Stripe does not guarantee a fallback CDN — the recommended mitigation is user instruction. |

 | Webhook Delivery Delay Causes UI Desync | Implement optimistic UI updates with a reconciliation layer.
 Poll /api/subscription/status every 5 seconds until webhook confirmation arrives.
 Prevents false payment_failed states. |